 Even with both companies failing, the entrepreneur has Blogger, Twitter and his latest project Medium as very successful online platforms.

-5. Tim Ferris, Author of the 4-Hour Work Week
+5. Tim Ferriss, Author of the 4-Hour Work Week

 25 publishers turned Tim Ferris down when he was looking to publish his book, The 4-hour Work Week.
 Eventually, someone took a chance on the book and it is now a bestseller.